Yureien/YTSwag/README.md

 # YTSwag: Better YouTube Music (BETA)

+**NOTE: Project no longer actively maintained**
+I've moved on to Spotify now, and hence don't get enough time to contribute to Youtube Music.
+Maybe one day I'll return to YTM if they implement some much necessary features on the backend side.
+**I'll still accept PRs** but won't be actively contributing to this.

 **Current Version: 0.4 beta**

 This is a yet-under-construction project to add new features to Youtube Music!
 Beta version for testing available!